hashicorp/vscode-terraform/README.md

 The Terraform VS Code extension bundles the [Terraform Language Server](https://github.com/hashicorp/terraform-ls) and is a self-contained install.

-The extension recommends the following to be installed before use
+The extension does require the following to be installed before use:

-- VS Code v1.75 or higher
+- VS Code v1.75 or greater
-- Terraform v0.12 or higher
+- Terraform v0.12 or greater

 ## Platform Support